Awesome94/Offline-Business-Analyzer/README.md

 ## OBA-API (Offline Business Analyzer)

 OBA RestFul APIs built with Flask and Python.
--   Live API can be found [here]('https://oba-api.herokuapp.com/').
+-   Live API can be found here https://bit.ly/32sEFr2
--   Documentation can be found [here]('https://documenter.getpostman.com/view/11776096/T1DiHMHq?version=latest')
+-   Documentation can be found here  https://bit.ly/32oZGTm

 ## Overview
 This is a RestApi for performing basic business transactions and computations such as: